joaopioner1/InterfaceGrafica_java/README.md

 # InterfaceGrafica_java
-I am going to put begginer codes in java swing.
+I am learning how to create a interface grafica on Java.